JakeDaSpud/guitar-resources/README.md

 # jake's guitar🎸 / music🎶 resources

+THIS IS NOT THE ONLY FILE YOU CAN READ!
+Check out the other .md files for more reading material! go make some music :)

 this can also be seen as a general music resource document. websites and useful resources for beginner guitarists, stuff i've found that would've been useful for me starting out years ago!